Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Network and Error Models

 We consider multipartite state distribution in a network of noisy quantum devices, where imperfect Bell state generation and decoherence are the dominant sources of error.
-LOCC operations, are assumed to be performed instantaneously and ideally which means that any noise in the distributed GHZ state can be attributed to noise from the Bell states used for distribution.
+LOCC operations are assumed to be performed instantaneously and ideally which means that any noise in the distributed GHZ state can be attributed to noise from the Bell states used for distribution.
 Examples of LOCC operations include entanglement swapping and entanglement fusion.
-We quantify the impact of noise on the states distributed by their fidelity \cite{Nielsen2002Bible}.
+We quantify the impact of noise on the distributed states by their fidelity \cite{Nielsen2002Bible}.
 The fidelity $\mathcal{F}$ is a measure of the overlap between two quantum states with $ 0 \leq \mathcal{F} \leq 1$.
 For a mixed state $\rho$, such as a state generated under noisy conditions, the fidelity can be defined with respect to a desired pure state $\ket{\Psi}$ as:

-We model noise using the depolarising noise channel \cite{Nielsen2002Bible}, which has been shown to be a good model for noise in quantum networks and can be considered a worst-case error channel \cite{helsen2023benchmarking}.
-Applied to a $N$-qubit mixed state $\rho$, the $N$-qubit depolarising channel transforms the state by: This has the action of leaving the state unchanged with probability $p_n$ and transforming the state into the maximally mixed state $\mathbb{I}_d/d$ with probability $1-p_{n}$.
-The $d$-dimension identity matrix $\mathbb{I}_d$ ($d=2^N$), represents a complete loss of information about the prior quantum state.
+We model quantum noise using the depolarising noise channel \cite{Nielsen2002Bible}, which has been shown to be a good model for noise in quantum networks and can be considered a worst-case error channel \cite{helsen2023benchmarking}.
+For an $N$-qubit mixed state $\rho$ with dimension $d=2^N$, the $N$-qubit depolarising channel transforms the state by: This has the action of leaving the state unchanged with probability $p_n$ and transforming the state into the maximally mixed state $\mathbb{I}_d/d$ with probability $1-p_{n}$.
+Here $\mathbb{I}_d$ is the $d$-dimension identity matrix and the maximally mixed state $\mathbb{I}_d/d$ represents a complete loss of information about the prior quantum state.
 For entanglement links distributed under noisy conditions, the effect of depolarising noise can be described using Werner states \cite{bennett1996Distill}:

 A Werner state is a mixed state which is composed of the ideal Bell state with probability $w$, and the maximally mixed state with probability $1-w$.
 The fidelity of a Werner state with respect to the desired Bell state can be given in terms of the Werner parameter $w$ as $\mathcal{F} =\frac{3 w +1}{4}$ \cite{bennett1996Distill}.